Home » Type » Soups + Stews » Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 Here is everything you will need:

-• olive oil – use water for oil-free
+• Olive oil – use water for oil-free

-• onion
+• Onion

-• carrots
+• Carrots

-• garlic
+• Garlic

-• vegetable broth – or a combo of water and veg broth
+• Vegetable broth – or a combo of water and veg broth

-• orzo – whole wheat pref
+• Orzo – whole wheat preferred

-• chickpeas – aka garbanzo beans
+• Chickpeas – aka garbanzo beans

-• tahini – store-bought or make homemade Tahini
+• Tahini – store-bought or homemade Tahini

-• lemon juice (about 3 – 4 large lemons)
+• Lemon juice (about 3 – 4 large lemons)

-• baby kale or spinach
+• Baby kale or spinach

-• dill – use fresh, as much as you like
+• Dill – use fresh, as much as you like

-• salt + pepper – lemon-pepper would be great too!
+• Salt + pepper – lemon-pepper would be great too!

 Top Tips

 For the broth, I prefer to use a combo of half broth and half water.
 To keep the sodium to a minimum, source out low-sodium vegetable broth.
-I almost always use this vegetable broth concentrate, and for this recipe, I would add about 1 teaspoon to 4 cups of water, along with 3 – 4 cups of plain water.
+I almost always use this vegetable broth concentrate (affiliate link), and for this recipe, I would add about 1 teaspoon to 4 cups of water, along with 3 – 4 cups of plain water.
 It works well without losing out on too much flavor.

 The herbs can be changed up to suit your taste.
 If you don’t care for dill, try using rosemary or oregano.